Background

 Young Van Drivers and New Drivers

 Young van drivers and those with limited experience face significantly higher van insurance costs.
-Insurers view inexperienced drivers, particularly those under 25, as substantially higher risk when operating commercial vehicles.
-Typical premiums for van drivers under 25 can exceed £2,500-£4,000 annually.
+Drivers aged 17-24 pay an average of £2,420 – over 3.5 times the national average[5].
+Insurers view inexperienced drivers as substantially higher risk when operating commercial vehicles.

 Van Insurance Claims Process

-Understanding the claims process helps van drivers navigate incidents effectively:
+Understanding the claims process helps van drivers navigate incidents effectively and minimise disruption to their business.

 Making a claim typically increases future van insurance quotes, even for non-fault accidents.
 Claims remain on your record for five years, though their impact diminishes over time.
-Protecting your no claims bonus through an additional policy feature can limit premium increases following claims.
+Protecting your no claims bonus can limit premium increases following a claim.

 Why Compare Van Insurance via Brumble?

 The UK van insurance market is competitive and constantly evolving.
-By using a van insurance introducer like Brumble regularly rather than accepting renewal prices automatically, van drivers and businesses can save hundreds of pounds annually while maintaining the cover they need.
+By comparing van insurance quotes regularly rather than accepting renewal prices, van drivers and businesses could save hundreds of pounds annually while maintaining the cover they need.

 Take Control of Your Van Insurance Costs